Bisqvi/sensor_app/README.md

 This is a monorepo with a **Django backend (with Django Ninja)**, a **React frontend**, and a **Postgres database**, fully containerized with Docker.

-## Folder Structure

-sensor_app/
-├── backend/ # Django backend
-│ ├── Dockerfile
-│ ├── requirements.txt
-│ └── manage.py
-├── frontend/ # React frontend
-│ ├── Dockerfile
-│ ├── package.json
-│ └── src/
-└── docker-compose.yml

 ## Build and start all containers

 docker-compose up --build
+OR
+make up

 ## Run migrations

-docker-compose run backend python manage.py migrate
+docker-compose run web python manage.py migrate
+OR
+make migrate

 ## Run tests

-...
+docker-compose run --rm web pytest tests/
+OR
+make test

 ## API overview